ecartierlipn/neoveille2016/README.md

 ******
 # Licence
-This software is distributed within an Apache Licenses 2.0.
+This software is distributed within an Apache License 2.0.
 Check the license file.